Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Introduction

 Following several seminal works on approximating MPC policies using machine learning~\citep{chen2018approximating, drgovna2018approximate, hertneck2018learning, karg2018deep}, collectively known as learning-based approximate MPC, extensive research has explored the use of different neural networks for approximate MPC~\citep{shen2024generative, tong2025ensemble}.
 In parallel, some papers have focused on improving sample efficiency through fast data augmentation~\citep{krishnamoorthy2021sensitivity} and providing safety guarantees by adding a projection layer to the network~\citep{hose2025approximate}.
 A key advantage of approximate MPC lies in its ability to enable fast online computation, making it particularly attractive for real-time applications.
 As a result, it has been successfully applied to domains such as smart buildings~\citep{drgovna2018approximate, karg2018deep} and solar trough plants \citep{ruiz2025electric}.

-In the context of microgrid energy management, however, only \textit{indirect} approximate MPC has so far been used, i.e., machine learning is primarily applied to predict optimized integer or binary variables within MI-MPC formulations~\citep{gao2021online, dasilva2025integrating}.
-Once these discrete decisions are learned, the remaining problem reduces to a linear or quadratic program, which can be solved very efficiently.
-Nevertheless, results on \textit{direct} approximate MI-MPC (i.e., learning the MPC policy directly) remain scarce~\citep{karg2018deep, lohr2020machine}, and such approaches have not yet been applied to microgrid energy management.
-On the other hand, many approximate MPC methods in the literature used open-loop data uniformly sampled over a grid~\citep{chen2018approximating, hertneck2018learning}, and recent research has therefore focused on using Imitation Learning (IL) to directly sample from closed-loop trajectories in training~\citep{drgovna2018approximate, karg2018deep, pfrommer2024sample}, aiming to simultaneously improve sample efficiency and optimize closed-loop performance.
-However, despite the high potential of IL to drastically reduce the computational burden of solving MI-MPC problems in microgrid energy management, its direct application to approximate MI-MPC remains largely unexplored.
-Moreover, the issue of distribution shift~\citep{ross2011reduction}, i.e., the mismatch between the state distributions encountered during training and those visited by the learned policy at deployment, has not been adequately addressed in existing applications using MI-MPC~\citep{drgovna2018approximate, karg2018deep}.
+\qt{In the context of microgrid energy management, machine learning techniques have been widely used, including demand prediction~\citep{alarcon2025artificial} and learning MPC policies~\citep{gao2021online, dasilva2025integrating, alarcon2025learning}.} However, most existing approaches adopt \textit{indirect} approximate MPC, in which machine learning is primarily used to predict optimized integer or binary variables within MI-MPC formulations~\citep{gao2021online, dasilva2025integrating}.
+Once these discrete decisions are predicted, the remaining problem reduces to a linear or quadratic program that can be solved very efficiently. \qt{Recently, a \textit{direct} approximate MPC approach based on recurrent neural networks has also been developed~\citep{alarcon2025learning}.
+However, the considered microgrid models do not include fuel generators or load curtailment.} In general, results on applying \textit{direct} approximate MI-MPC to energy applications remain scarce~\citep{karg2018deep, lohr2020machine, alarcon2025learning}.

+On the other hand, many approximate MPC methods in the literature rely on open-loop data uniformly sampled over a grid~\citep{chen2018approximating, hertneck2018learning}.
+More recent research has therefore focused on using Imitation Learning (IL) to sample directly from closed-loop trajectories during training~\citep{drgovna2018approximate, karg2018deep, pfrommer2024sample, alarcon2025learning}, with the goal of improving sample efficiency and closed-loop performance.
+Despite the strong potential of IL to significantly reduce the computational burden associated with solving MI-MPC problems in microgrid energy management, its application to approximate MI-MPC remains largely unexplored, \qt{with the exception of the recent work by~\cite{alarcon2025learning}, where approximate MPC is combined with a real-time optimizer that determines the optimal steady state.} Moreover, the issue of distribution shift~\citep{ross2011reduction}, namely the mismatch between the state distributions encountered during training and those visited by the learned policy during deployment, has not been adequately addressed in existing MI-MPC applications~\qt{\citep{drgovna2018approximate, karg2018deep, alarcon2025learning}}.